Abhishek-Mittall/Chat-Application/README.md

 Server Application runs on any device on the network.

 Once connection is established with server, clients can chat with each other.

+There is chat app running code in my repostory and two word documents having code of server and client sides.